Challenges in Deploying Machine Learning: a Survey of Case Studies: Conclusion

 \section{Conclusion}

 In this survey, we showed that practitioners deal with challenges at every step of the ML deployment workflow due to practical considerations of deploying ML in production.
-We discussed challenges that arise during the data management, model learning, model verification and model deployment stages, as well as considerations that affect the whole deployment pipeline including ethics, end users' trust and security.
+We discussed challenges that arise during the data management, model learning, model verification and model deployment stages, as well as considerations that affect the whole deployment pipeline including ethics, end users' trust, law and security.
 We illustrated each stage with examples across different fields and industries by reviewing case studies, experience reports and the academic literature.

-We argue that it is worth academic community's time and focus to think about these problems, rather than expect each applied field to figure out their own approaches.
+We argue that it is worth the academic community's time and focus to think about these problems, rather than expect each applied field to figure out their own approaches.
 We believe that ML researchers can drive improvements to the ML deployment experience by exploring holistic approaches and taking into account practical considerations.

+ML shares a lot of similarities with traditional computer science disciplines, and consequently faces similar challenges, albeit with its own peculiarities.
+Therefore ML as a field would benefit from a cross-disciplinary dialog with such fields as software engineering, human-computer interaction, systems, policymaking.
+Many pain points we have described in this work were already experienced by communities in these fields, and the ML community should turn to them for solutions and inspiration.

-As an observation that follows from the process of collecting papers to review in this survey, we note the shortage of deployment experience reports in the academic literature.
+As an observation that follows from the process of collecting papers to review in this survey, we note the relative shortage of deployment experience reports in the academic literature.
 Valuable knowledge obtained by industry ML practitioners goes unpublished.
 We would like to encourage organisations to prioritize sharing such reports, as they provide valuable information for the wider community, but also as a way to self-reflect, collect feedback and improve on their own solutions.
+Nevertheless, several venues focused ML deployment already exist, and we encourage interested readers to follow them: \begin{itemize} \item International Conference Knowledge Discovery and Data Mining (ACM SIGKDD), Applied Data Science track. \item Conference on Innovative Applications of Artificial Intelligence (IAAI). \item European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML PKDD), Applied Data Science track. \item IEEE International Conference on Machine Learning and Applications (ICMLA). \item Applied Artificial Intelligence journal. \item Neural Computing and Applications journal. \end{itemize}

 We hope this survey will encourage discussions within the academic community about pragmatic approaches to deploying ML in production.